Fizza-Rubab/face-embedding-compatibility/README.md

 identity in geometrically compatible ways.
-Treating embeddings as point clouds, we learn **simple linear maps** (Procrustes, Linear least-squares, Ridge) between one model's embedding space and another's, and show that these low-capacity maps recover cross-model identification and verification — taking Rank-1 accuracy from near-chance to high across both domain-specific and foundation models.
+Treating embeddings as point clouds, we learn **simple linear maps** (Procrustes, Linear least-squares, Ridge) between one model's embedding space and another's, and show that these low-capacity maps recover cross-model identification and verification.

 ---